Stay on track

 HU/SB Guidelines (15 semester hours or five 3-semester hour classes)

 Within these five classes, select courses that include three awareness areas: cultural, global, and historical.
-No one class contains more than two awareness areas and must be met with two classes minimum.
-You may fulfill the awareness areas with two classes (minimum).
+No one class contains more than two awareness areas and this requirement must be met with two classes minimum.
 Contact your advisor if you have questions.

 Industrial Engineering requires you to take ECN 211 as a part of the degree requirements.
 This course will count as a SB course (see example below).